 It’s time to replace the windows of your Greensboro home, but you want your windows to enhance its beauty and provide the functionality you’ve been missing for years.
 Learning the unique features and competitive differences they offer is a crucial next step in your window purchase process.
-Selecting the right windows really depends on your home’s architecture, the purpose or use of the window, and of course, how much you can afford.
+Selecting the ideal style of window really depends on your home’s architecture, the purpose or use of the window, and of course, how much you can afford.

 WINDOW STYLES TO CONSIDER: